 It’s your day.

-If you want 22 bridesmaids, burger and chips for dinner, or the Friends theme tune for your first dance, do it.
+If you want 22 bridesmaids, burger and chips for dinner, or the Friends theme tune for your first dance, and no kids allowed... do it.
 Who am I to dictate what your special day looks like?
 I completely understand if you want an adult-only affair with no little people running round, causing mischief and creating an incredible amount of noise before, during and after the ceremony.

 I don’t want him to upstage you.

-I’m not being funny, but my 8 month old is pretty damn cute.
-Once we get him in a little suit and shoes that matches his daddy’s and let him loose to crawl around the dance floor, all eyes and cameras will be on him.
+I’m not being funny, but my 2 year old boy is pretty damn cute.
+Once we get him in a little suit and shoes that matches his daddy’s and let him loose to jump around the dance floor, all eyes and cameras will be on him.
 I mean, you.
-It’s totally your day.
+It’s totally your day ;)